 One of the quickest ways to be shown the door is drinking too much at lunch and walking into a wall.
 Maintaining your own clarity is extremely important.
 Staying on top of the mountain of details that go into making a business run smoothly requires focus -- and sobriety.

-Spending much of your workday cruising around cyberspace puts you just a point-and-click away from unemployment.
-And checking adult-oriented Web sites on the job is a definite no-no.
+Spending too much of your workday cruising around Facebook, Twitter, Amazon and the like puts you just a point-and-click away from unemployment.
+And checking adult-oriented Web sites on the job?
+Yeah, don't do that.

 7. Becoming Romantically Involved with the Boss